 The Remuneration Committee's responsibilities include, first and foremost, establishing guidelines for the company's remuneration policies and practices, particularly on the basis of the BWG, as well as relevant sections of the ACGC.
 In doing so, the company's interests along with the long-term interests of shareholders, investors and employees of the company are taken into account, as are the economic interests of maintaining a functioning banking system and financial market stability.

-The Remuneration Committee issues detailed internal remuneration policies for the Management Board and employees of RBI and makes changes as required as part of a regular review process.
+The Remuneration Committee is responsible for preparing the Supervisory Board's resolutions on the principles governing the remuneration of the members of the Management Board and the Supervisory Board (remuneration policy) and for preparing the remuneration report on these matters.
+The Remuneration Committee issues detailed internal remuneration policies for the Management Board and employees of RBI, giving due consideration to the remuneration policies, and makes changes as required as part of a regular review process.
 On that basis, the Remuneration Committee selects the companies within the RBI Group that are subject to the remuneration principles.
 This selection and the underlying selection process are reviewed at regular intervals.
-The Remuneration Committee is also responsible for approving the proposed list of employees and functions which have a material impact on the risk profile of the Group and/or company.
-The Remuneration Committee conducts regular reviews of these identified staff.
+The Remuneration Committee is also responsible for annually approving the proposed list of employees and functions which have a material impact on the risk profile of the Group and/or company.
+The Remuneration Committee conducts regular reviews of the selection criteria and the decision-making process.
+The Risk Committee has a preparatory role in the selection of identified employees.